thindil/steamsky/bin/doc/MODDING.md

 type, second type is used by crew members when first type isn't found in ship cargo.
 Values after equal sign must be existing items types, separated by coma and space: `, `.
 Default value is 'Food, RawFood'.

+## Fuel item type
+To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit line which starts with FuelType.
+Value after equal sign must be existing item type.
+Default value is 'Fuel'.

 ## Items